andy-guttridge/tails-up/README.md

   <img src="read-me_media/form-dump-screenshot.png" alt="Code Institute Form Dump screenshot">
 </p>

- However, inspecting the data posted by the form in Chrome developer tools demonstrates that the data was being sent correctly, so responding to multiple checkbox values does not appear to be implemented in the form dump.
+ However, inspecting the data posted by the form in Chrome developer tools demonstrated that the data was being sent correctly, so responding to multiple checkbox values does not appear to be implemented in the form dump.
 The following screenshot of the Chrome developer tools output demonstrates two values have been successfully submitted for the age-range checkboxes.

 <p align=center>
   <img src="read-me_media/form_data_screenshot.png" alt="Chrome developer tools screenshot showing form data">
 </p>

-- Once the form was verified to be correctly functioning using the form dump, a separate page to indicate successful submission was created, and the form refactored to link to this page using a `get` value for the `method` attribute of the `<form>` element.
+- Once the form was verified to be functioning correctly using the form dump, a separate page to indicate successful submission was created, and the form refactored to link to this page using a `get` value for the `method` attribute of the `<form>` element.
 This provides a more user friendly experience, and maintains security by ensuring that no user data is actually submitted to any server.

 - Testing of the links back to the `index.html` in the header of the 404 error page found that the links were incorrectly formed.
 This took several attempts to correct, and resulted in a number of GIT commits and pushes to Github, to ensure they would function correctly on the deployed site.